swaroop002/Travel_Agency_Management_System/README.md

 - JS

 ## **Try It out**
-The website is hosted on :[https://petechial-basin.000webhostapp.com/Employee/login.html] Sign Up
+The web-application is hosted on : https://petechial-basin.000webhostapp.com/Employee/login.html Sign Up, And Do have a look.

+## **How to Deploy**
-Do have a look To deploy this project on your system all you need is php v5+ Create a Database on your system using php my admin and edit the connection string in Connection.php Import the travel.sql file in your database.
+To deploy this project on your system all you need is php v5+ Create a Database on your system using php my admin and edit the connection string in Connection.php Import the travel.sql file in your database.

+## **Report**
+Please Find The Project Report [here] https://drive.google.com/file/d/1YVFKwaXlN25msxEl6dZUPhQCM8D0SWnt/view?usp=sharing